 - and others.

 Claims like this have their own rules, time limits, and issues.
 Contact me or my colleagues if you think you may be eligible for compensation.
-Although we do not offer legal aid, we may be able to help you get the compensation you deserve on a “no win no fee” basis.
+Although we do not offer legal aid, we may be able to help you on a “no win no fee” basis.
+And please note that, even though you may have an arguable right of action in law, we still might not be able to help.
+Read this blog post by my colleague Kevin Donoghue to find out why.

 Daniel Fitzsimmons is a Chartered Legal Executive at Donoghue Solicitors.
 He leads the New Enquiries Team and reviews requests from people seeking expert legal help in suing the police.
 Read more about him here.